dugooder/a-job/README.md

 Use this application as a template for creating a job type application.
 Use a scheduler to execute the application.

 ##Features
-It uses a plugin type approach.
 Commands (plug-ins) are tied together with a job XML configuration file.

 The application uses the below components.